How To Accurately Monitor Your Baby's Progress:

 The Center for Disease Control(CDC) charts show how all infants grow in USA, under good and not so good conditions.

-It makes it easier to decide if the child is following his normal growth increase and take appropriate action.
+Growth charts help doctors see if your baby needs supervision, decide if the child has a normal growth increase and take appropriate action.

 When looking at an average length/height in different parts of the world; They vary a whole lot.